nickolasvm/trybank/README.md

-# Trybank - A C# Cnsole Bank Application
+# Trybank - A C# Console Bank Application

 Trybank is a C# console application that allows users to register, log in, and perform fund transfers between accounts.